Book a pandit for Sabarimala Temple in a single click

 Festivals | Vishu, Makara Jyothi |

 Men who want to seek the Lord’s blessings must adhere to an extremely rigorous dress code at the Sabarimala Temple.
-Any type of upper clothing, such as shirts or vests, is prohibited.
-To see the Lord, one needs to be dressed in a dark blue, orange, or black dhoti.
+The dress code prohibits any type of upper clothing, such as shirts or vests.
+To see the Lord, individuals must dress in a dark blue, orange, or black dhoti.

 It is prohibited for women between the ages of 10 and 55 to visit Sabarimala.
 Inside the temple grounds, women over the age limit should wear a saree.

-Kerala’s national holiday is observed in the month of Chingam (Aug.–Sep.).
-The three-day big celebration is celebrated.
+Kerala observes its national holiday in the month of Chingam (Aug.-Sep.).
+The people celebrate the three-day big celebration.
 The day marks the birth of Lord Vishnu’s Vamana avatar and the subsequent return of King Mahabali.
 It is also regarded as a harvest festival.

-One of the most significant festivals at the shrine is being observed right now.
+The shrine is currently observing one of the most significant festivals.
 The event starts on Makar Sankranti day and lasts for seven days.
-It is thought that on this specific day, the temple’s Lord Ayyapan statue was placed.
+On this specific day, they thought that they placed the statue of Lord Ayyapan in the temple.

-From the Valiya Koyikkal Sastha Temple in Pandalam, the god is adorned with priceless jewellery.
+From the Valiya Koyikkal Sastha Temple in Pandalam, priests adorn the god with priceless jewellery.
 On the platform of the Mani Mandapam, there is a statue of the Lord riding a tiger.
-Up till the sacred 18 steps, the idol of Malikapurathamma is carried in a procession behind an elephant before being brought back by going around the temple.

 If you choose to go by road to Sabarimala temple, Pamba is the nearest place which is 5 KM away.
 Visit 99Pandit for more information related to it.